 Their right is to inquire about your bank statements to understand how you would manage rental payments during uncertain financial distress.

-Secure your Apartment by Offering Immediate Move-In
+Offering Immediate Move-In

 Just like we confirm our seats for admission to a college/university, similarly, you can offer to move in as soon as possible and secure your apartment.